ZekariasBehailu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-# Shell, I/O Redirections and filters
+# Shell, I/O Redirections and Filters

 In this project, I learned about using the `head`, `tail`, `find`, `wc`, `sort`, `uniq`, `grep`, and `tr` commands to redirect standard input and output and